-"I am the shepherd that cares for the sheep (people).
-I know my sheep like the Father knows me.
-And my sheep know me like I know the Father.
-I give my life for these sheep."
+"I am the good shepherd; I know my own sheep, and they know me, just as my Father knows me and I know the Father.
+So I sacrifice my life for the sheep."

 Jesus knows us.
 He knows our hearts.
 He knows our fears.
 He knows our temptations.
 He knows us inside and out.
-We do not have to try to vainly pretend.
+Any attempts to pretend would be in vain.
 We do not have to be afraid in his presence.
 We know he wants what is best for us.
-He demonstrated it by allowing himself to be born into our world and placed in a corn crib in a stable at Bethlehem.
+He demonstrated it by allowing himself to be born into our world and placed in a feed trough in a stable at Bethlehem.
 He made it clear by allowing himself to be arrested, mistreated, falsely tried, and then crucified on the cross at Golgotha.

-Father, because of your love and because of Jesus, who is interceding for me now, I pour out to you my deepest concerns...
+Father, because of your love and because of Jesus, who is interceding for me now, I pour out to you my deepest concerns: ...
 I know you will hear my cries and minister to my needs.
-I do not mean to be selfish today, O God, but I do want to be honest in your presence knowing that I can come to you honestly and receive your grace.
-Thank you for such love, understanding, and assurance which were given to me at such a high price.
-In Jesus' name I pray.
+I do not mean to be selfish today, O God, but I do want to be honest in your presence knowing that I can come to you sincerely and receive your grace.
+Thank you for your immeasurable love, understanding, and assurance which were given to me at such a high price.
+In Jesus' name, I pray.
 Amen.

 Related Scripture Readings